Picasso Museum in Antibes

 Tickets: 8€ for adults, but reduced to 6€ for seniors over 65, students and teachers with institution ID.
 Free for children under 18, and handicapped persons.

-Free Days: First Sunday of each month, plus twice a year there are entire free weeks: The first full week in November (the Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).
+Free Days: First Sunday of each month, plus twice a year there are entire free weeks: The first full week in November (Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).

 While you’re in the area, why not go have another Picasso experience and go see the Picasso War and Peace Museum in Vallauris?
 It’s a one-room experience, displaying two monumental works on opposite sides of a long medieval arched tunnel.